 The authors of this document do not make any claims on the originality of the ideas described.
 Among other people, we would like to acknowledge Henk Smit for being part of one of the initial discussions around this topic.

-We would also like to thank Shishio Tsuchiya, Gunter Van de Velde, Tomohiro Yamagata, Faraz Shamim and Acee Lindem who provided significant input for the latest version of this document.
+We would like to thank Shishio Tsuchiya, Gunter Van de Velde, Tomohiro Yamaqata, Faraz Shamim and Acee Lindem who provided significant input for the latest version of this document.
+Dave Cridland and Tom Yu also provided valuable comments.